Family volunteering with Bears in Romania

 - Explore the mountains, Dracula’s castle, hilltop fortresses and other Romanian cities during your weekends.

 This project offers a great way for families to immerse themselves in something very important together.
 You will learn a great deal about animal welfare and protection in the most stunning backdrop, with over 95 bears watching over you.
 Romania is very under-exploited, and as such you can enjoy its rugged beauty without the crowds of other European destinations.

 You will fly to Bucharest airport (OTP).
 You will be collected from your flight and driven through the beautiful scenery to Brasov, approximately 2-3 hours drive from Bucharest.
 Once there, Razvan will help you to settle you into your accommodation before giving you a thorough orientation.

 Your return transport to the airport is also included and arranged for you.

 A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since 2003.
-A veteran rep – he has dealt with over 400 volunteers so far – he always goes way beyond his Oyster job description, organising wonderful trips (to Dracula’s castle and the Black Sea among others) for participants.
+A veteran rep – he has dealt with over 400 volunteers so far – he always goes way beyond his Oyster job description.
 He is personally involved in the fundraising and awareness building of the bear sanctuary, even getting dressed up as a bear on one occasion!